Qovery/documentation/website/docs/using-qovery/configuration/environment-variables.md

 <Alert>

-When you add Environment Variables using the CLI, you also specify the scope of given variable, e.g.
+When you add Environment Variables using the CLI, you also specify the scope of a given variable, e.g.

 ```bash {2}
 qovery project env add ENV_NAME ENV_VALUE